protofire/instadapp-dsa-subgraph/README.md

   origin: Bytes!

+  "AccountID as BigInt according to the InstaList contract"
   accountID: BigInt!

+  "Address of the SmartAccount"
+  address: Bytes!

   "Account module from which this account was created.
 It holds the connectors linked to this account."
   accountModule: AccountModule